 - Replacement Cost coverage

 Let’s say you lost your sofa in a catastrophic fire in your rental property, and you sought to replace it.
-If you have replacement cost coverage, you will be compensated the amount you initially paid for it when you bought the sofa, which is also usually enough for you to go buy a new sofa today.
-If you have ACV coverage, you’ll receive compensation for the market value of the sofa on the day you lost it, which is probably worth less than you bought it for, and definitely less than the amount you’d need to buy a new sofa.
+If you have replacement cost coverage, you will be compensated the amount you initially paid for it when you bought the sofa, which is also usually enough for you to buy a new sofa today.
+If you have ACV coverage, you’ll receive compensation for the market value of the sofa on the day you lost it, which is probably worth less than you bought it for and definitely less than the amount you’d need to buy a new sofa.

 How to Buy Renter’s Insurance